tux-rampage/rampage-php/README.md

 This framework is based on ZendFramework 2.
 Its goal is to simplyfy the usage of ZF2 and offer some enhancments.

-For example this offers xml based module configs and you don't have to provide a module class with a forced name (`Vendor\Module`).
+For example this offers xml based module configs.
-But you're allowed to implement your own module class of course and you're not forced to follow a specific naming.

 ## License